FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 Now, you must save the model.

 1. For the highest rated pipeline, click Save as.
-2. Keep the default choice to safe the model and the default name, and click Save.
+2. Keep the default choice to safe the model and the default name, and click Create.

 ![Save Model](readme_images/save-model.png)